xoofx/git-rocket-filter/Readme.md

 > ** Warning **
 > Usage of this command has the same warning than git-filter-branch: *"The rewritten history will have different object names for all the objects and will not converge with the original branch.
 You will not be able to easily push and distribute the rewritten branch on top of the original branch.
 Please do not use this command if you do not know the full implications, and avoid using it anyway, if a simple single commit would suffice to fix your problem."* (from [git-filter-branch](http://git-scm.com/docs/git-filter-branch) documentation)

+## Download

+You can get the latest stable binaries from the <a href="https://github.com/xoofx/GitRocketFilter/releases" class="btn btn-primary">Download</a> page.

 ## Examples